janerikhy/Wave-Model/README.md

 The python package is not complete and there is no guarantee for the validity of the vessel models.

+The complete documentation can be found at: https://wave-model.readthedocs.io/en/latest/index.html

 ## Structure
 All code implementation is found in the `src` directory.
 The python package is structured as follows: